aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/cloudvision-tags.md

 | `topology_hint_pod` | The pod to which the devices belongs. | `pod_name` |
 | `topology_hint_rack` | The physical rack in which the device is located. | `rack` defined on `node` or `node_group` |

-The `topology_hint_type` for a particular node can be overriden by defining the `cloudvision_tags_topology_type` as per the below table.
+The `topology_hint_type` for a particular node can be overriden by defining the `cv_tags_topology_type` as per the below table.

 ??? example "Example: Overriding default topology type"

     ```yaml
       # This should be defined in host_vars or group_vars for the devices
       # we want to affect
-      cloudvision_tags_topology_type: edge
+      cv_tags_topology_type: edge
     ```

 ## CloudVision Custom Tags

 It is possible to assing custom Tags and values to devices.
-Depending where the key `cloudvision_tags_device_custom` is defined, the tag can be generated for a whole group or only a single device.
+Depending where the key `cv_tags_device_custom` is defined, the tag can be generated for a whole group or only a single device.

 !!! warning
     **Tag names cannot have the name of any existing system tags on CloudVision.
 System tags cannot be emanded with this approach.**